Tags

 What Are Tags?

-Tags are short additions that look like either questions, statements, or imperatives and are added to a clause to get a response from the listener or check if the listener agrees with what was said.
+Tags are short additions that look like either questions or imperatives and are added to a clause to get a response from the listener or check if the listener agrees with what was said.
 Tags are very common in spoken English, but not in formal written English.

-We add tags to the end of a statement.
-If the verb of the sentence is the auxiliary verb 'be', 'have', or a modal, they are used as the verb in the tag as well.
+Question tags are added to the end of a statement.
+If the sentence includes the auxiliary verb 'be', 'have', or a modal, they are used as the verb in the tag as well.

 She is really angry, isn't she?